-By Roblimo from Slashdot's knowledge-you-might-need-someday-even-if-you-don't-need-it-now department
+By timothy from Slashdot's little-cat-feet department

-By Unknown Lamer from Slashdot's sml-and-php-fall-in-love department
+By timothy from Slashdot's big-enough-to-give-you-what-you-want department

 < article continued at Slashdot